Associate Professor Puerzer, Chairperson

 Department of Engineering Student Outcomes

-While adhering to the general philosophy outlined above, each degree program which seeks ABET accreditation is committed to ensuring that its graduates exhibit a range of abilities indicative of a successful member of the engineering community.
+While adhering to the general philosophy outlined above, each degree program is committed to ensuring that its graduates exhibit a range of abilities indicative of a successful member of the engineering community.
 These include:

-i. recognition of the need for, and an ability to engage in lifelong learning;
+- Recognition of the need for, and an ability to engage in, lifelong learning;

 ROTC scholarship engineering majors, who must take additional courses in Military Science, may be funded for a total of five years while completing their engineering degree.